-- the medicine starts to upset you or your symptoms become worse. - you are being treated with INFLECTRA before you undergo any surgical procedures. - you have symptoms of TB (persistent cough, weight loss, listlessness, fever), or any other infection appear.
-Do this immediately. - you have symptoms of hepatitis B (upset stomach, loss of appetite, vomiting, tiredness, dark yellow or brown urine, and yellow eyes or skin) appear.
-Do this immediately. - you are taking INFLECTRA before receiving any vaccinations. - Some vaccinations should not be given while you are being treated with INFLECTRA. - If you are receiving therapeutic infectious agents for the treatment of cancer.
+- the medicine starts to upset you or your symptoms become worse. - you are being treated with INFLECTRA before you undergo any surgical procedures. - symptoms of TB (persistent cough, weight loss, listlessness, fever), or any other infection appear.

+- symptoms of hepatitis B (upset stomach, loss of appetite, vomiting, tiredness, dark yellow or brown urine, and yellow eyes or skin) appear. - you are taking INFLECTRA before receiving any vaccinations.

+Some vaccinations should not be given while you are being treated with INFLECTRA.

+• If you are receiving therapeutic infectious agents for the treatment of cancer.